rust-lang/rfcs/text/0000-integer-conversions.md

 ## Why `std` and not an external crate

-First, people will likely not bother depending on external crate for such a simple functionality and will just use `as` instead, but using `as` is exactly what we would like to avoid.
+People will likely not bother depending on external crate for such a simple functionality and will just use `as` instead, but using `as` is exactly what we would like to avoid.
-Second, `IntCast` and similar arithmetic traits and methods should preferably go through stabilization process together and have consistent interfaces.

 # Drawbacks

-`IntCast` is modeled after the trait `Into` and its design is not fully ergonomic without type inference fallback based on default type parameters (sometimes  `cast()` needs redundant type hints) and without type ascription (there's no way to give a type hint for the target type of `Into` inline).
-The first problem is currently resolved, but the solution is feature-gated, removal of the feature-gate will reduce the need in type hints to the minimum.
-The second problem will hopefully be resolved too in the near future.
+None.

 # Alternatives